c0tangent/where-llms-meet/docs/QUICKSTART.md

 # Quick Start

+## Before we Start

+You may want to run the app as administrator.

+For some reason, the screenshot to OCR functionality may not work properly after the first screenshot.
+This results in the app only OCR'ing the first screenshot taken.

+I am not too sure of the cause, I suspect the fact that Where Winds Meet sometimes runs as administrator, and that causes the app to not be able to see the game properly.

+You can still try running the app without administrator, it has worked sometimes for me.

 ## Getting the LLM ready

 1. Open the app and press the gear icon on the top right corner